aviaryan/highlighter-ahk-zenburn/Readme.md

-## AutoHotkey [Syntax Highlighter](http://alexgorbatchev.com/SyntaxHighlighter/) with Custom Zenburn Theme
+## AutoHotkey [Syntax Highlighter](http://alexgorbatchev.com/SyntaxHighlighter/) Brush with Custom Zenburn Theme

 **Note** - The Zenburn Theme can be used with any brush (programming language)